 Compliance training examples and ideas

-Providing employees with documents about compliance training will not lead to fruitful results.
-Employees will not complete the learning process unless they find the content exciting and interesting.
+Providing employees with documents about compliance training is not necessarily the best way to achieve fruitful results.
+Employees will find it challenging to complete the learning process unless they find the content exciting and interesting.
 Another important thing to remember is that successful training can take some time.
 Rushing employees through the lessons will only lead to half-hearted consumption of the knowledge.

 Statista conducted a survey to find the primary obstacles that organizations have to overcome for successful ethics and compliance training.
 Having limited hours was cited as one of the top three challenges by 44% of respondents.